tsa2000/Battery-Thermal-PINN/README.md

-# Physics-Informed Battery Thermal Solver 🔋⚡
+# PINN-Based Battery Thermal Management: Proof of Concept 🔋⚡

-A deep learning framework for solving coupled thermal-fluid problems in lithium-ion battery cooling systems using **Physics-Informed Neural Networks (PINNs)**.
+A **Proof of Concept** implementation demonstrating the feasibility of applying Physics-Informed Neural Networks (PINNs) to coupled thermal-fluid problems in lithium-ion battery cooling systems.
 ---

 ## 🎯 Motivation